bradleypallen/wsb-catalog/README.md

 ### System

-* Build a python module out of the code in the notebook to support a single call to go from CSV to Markdown.
-* Rig up continuous integration so that changes to the repo will trigger a rebuild of the Markdown file.
+* Rig up continuous integration so that changes to the repo will trigger a build.
 I have an idea of how to do that using AWS Lambda and Github Webhooks...
 * Add individual pages for each catalog item incorporating the larger images and linked data embedded in JSON-LD format.
 * Generate QR codes with links to the page URLs, print them as stickers and place them on the items-in-hand.